Gerard Goalen

 Gerard Thomas Goalen (16 December 1918 – 2 January 1999) was a British architect who specialised in church architecture and was influenced by continental models and the Liturgical Movement.
 He was one of the most important architects of the Catholic Modernist movement in the United Kingdom during the 20th century.

 Personal life

 Goalen was born in Birkenhead, then part of Cheshire, in December 1918.
 He attended Douai School before going on to study at the University of Liverpool's School of Architecture, where he produced a final year thesis project on a modern pilgrimage church.
-Goalen had one son, John Martin Goalen (born 1946), who is also an architect.
+Goalen had one son, John Martin Goalen (born 1946), also an architect.

 Church architecture

 Goalen is regarded as one of the key British architects of the Roman Catholic Liturgical Movement in the UK that resulted in a large number of new modernist RC churches being built, and other churches being reordered.
 A group of architects that included Gillespie, Kidd & Coia, Gerard Goalen, Francis Pollen, Desmond Williams and Austin Winkley, utilised contemporary design and construction methods to deliver the ‘noble simplicity’ instructed by Vatican I. Goalen explained how he began building churches.